Jairamjavv/Jairamjavv/README.md

 - 👋 Hi, I’m @Jairamjavv
 - 👀 I’m interested in Cooking, Learning, Reading, Creating and Travelling
 - 🌱 I’m currently learning Flutter and Verilog.
+- 🌱 I have exposure and knowledge in Python extensively, Flask and Django, Java, SQL with MysSQL and PostgreSQL, NoSQL with MongoDB and Google Firestore.
-- 💞️ I’m looking to collaborate on UI and AI.
+- 💞️ I’m looking to learn and get too much hands on experience in Large language Models.
 - 📫 How to reach me, well mail me on b.jairam0512#gmail.com

 <!---